Element-34/saunter.php/README.md

 Sharing the server connection
 -----------------------------

 It has been pointed out to me that what I have done to share the established connection/session to the Se server is borderline evil, but I understand it which trumps evil in my books.
-In order to make sure we can send / receive from the Se server, I make the connection to it a Singleton which gets set as a class property in its constructor.
+In order to make sure we can send / receive from the Se server, I make the connection to it a Singleton which gets set as a in the base PO constructor.

-    function __construct() {
+    def __init__(self):
-      $this->selenium = SeleniumConnection::getInstance()->selenium;
+        self.se = wrapper().connection
-    }

 Apparently what I wanted was to use Dependency Injection but I only really understood it last weekend so this works -- if slightly evil.